wimleers/fileconveyor/README.txt

 Description
 -----------
-This daemon (a good name is yet to be found) is designed to discover new, changed and deleted files via the operating system's built-in file system monitor.
+File Conveyor is designed to discover new, changed and deleted files via the operating system's built-in file system monitor.
 After discovering the files, they can be optionally be processed by a chain of processors – you can easily write new ones yourself.
 After files have been processed, they can also optionally be transported to a server.

 Discovery happens through inotify on Linux (with kernel >= 2.6.13), through FSEvents on Mac OS X (>= 10.5) and through polling on other operating systems.